All new Mentors should click this link to create a Mentor Profile through the CAMP Mentoring Software Platform.

 - Colorado attorney or judge, with an active license, in good standing, and engaged in the practice of law; or retired Colorado attorney or judge, who retired from the practice in good standing.

 - Admitted to the practice law in any jurisdiction for not less than five years.

 - No suspensions or disbarments from the practice of law from any jurisdiction, nor surrender of license to practice law for purpose of disposing of pending disciplinary proceeding in any jurisdiction.

 - No sanction by a governing authority in the five years preceding application as a Mentor.

 Appointment as a Mentor is valid for 5 years, after which time you may re-apply.
 During your term, you must notify the Executive Director of any change affecting the above qualifications.

-The Mentor Program is a professional relationship.
-It does not contemplate and is not intended to create a formal association or attorney-client relationship between the Mentee and the Mentor.
-Similarly, for Mentors and Mentees not of the same law firm or office, the Mentor Program does not create an attorney-client relationship between the Mentor and the Mentee’s clients; Mentees must ultimately exercise their own independent professional judgment on behalf of their clients.
+The mentoring relationship is a professional relationship.
+It does not contemplate and is not intended to create a formal association or attorney-client relationship between the mentee and the mentor.
+Similarly, for mentors and mentees not of the same law firm or office, the mentoring relationship does not create an attorney-client relationship between the mentor and the mentee’s clients; mentees must ultimately exercise their own independent professional judgment on behalf of their clients.

-To obtain 15 CLE credits (including 2 ethics credits), Mentors and Mentees must successfully complete this program, which requires a commitment of approximately 16 to 20 hours per year (1 ½ hours per month).
-(There is also a 6-month mentoring program available for mentoring lawyers new to Colorado but in practice three or more years.
-Participation in this program earns 7 CLE credits, including 1 ethics credit).
+To obtain 9 CLE credits (including 2 ethics credits), Mentors and Mentees must successfully complete this program, which requires a commitment of approximately 16 to 20 hours per year (1-2 hours per month).